SiliconLabs/wiseconnect/examples/featured/powersave_standby_associated/readme.md

 **NOTE** : The target part and board name have to be reverted to default to flash application binary.

   ![Figure: Energy Profiler Step 8](resources/readme/energy_profiler_step_8.png)

+### Note

+For NCP mode, following defines have to enabled manually in preprocessor setting of example project

+- For 917A0 expansion board, enable CHIP_917 = 1
+- For 917B0 1.2 expansion board, enable CHIP_917 = 1, CHIP_917B0 = 1
+- For 917B0 2.0 expansion board, enable CHIP_917 = 1, CHIP_917B0 = 1, SI917_RADIO_BOARD_V2 = 1 (This is enabled by default for all examples)